spulec/freezegun/README.rst

 Parameter for ``move_to`` can be any valid ``freeze_time`` date (string, date, datetime).

-Default Arguments
+Default arguments
 ~~~~~~~~~~~~~~~~~

-Note that Freezegun will not modify default arguments.
+Note that FreezeGun will not modify default arguments.
 The following code will
 print the current date.
 See `here <http://docs.python-guide.org/en/latest/writing/gotchas/#mutable-default-arguments>`_ for why.

 .. code-block:: python